 Jelly Bean Prayer Jar Instructions:

-1. Download the printable Jelly Bean Prayer cards (download instructions below) and print onto cardstock.
+1. Print the Jelly Bean Prayer cards onto cardstock.
+Laminate if desired. (download instructions below)

 2. Cut the cards apart and hole punch the top, left corner of the card.